sudar/bulk-delete/readme.txt

 *   Added support for deleting by permalink.
 Credit Martin Capodici
 *   Fixed issues with translations
 *   Added Rusian translations

+###v2.0 (2012-04-016) Dev Time:  10 hours
+*   Fixed a major issue in how dates were handled.
+*   Major UI revamp
+*   Added debug information and support urls

 ==Readme Generator==